Craigslist: Financials and ownership

-In December 2006, at the UBS Global Media Conference in New York, Craigslist CEO Jim Buckmaster told Wall Street analysts that Craigslist had little interest in maximizing profit, and instead preferred to help users find cars, apartments, jobs and dates.
+In December 2006, at the UBS Global Media Conference in New York, Craigslist CEO Jim Buckmaster claimed that Craigslist had little interest in maximizing profit, and instead preferred to help users find cars, apartments, jobs, and dates.
+In 2019, Craigslist generated about $1 billion in revenue, while employing only 50 people.

 Craigslist's main source of revenue is paid job ads in select American cities.
 The company does not formally disclose financial or ownership information.
 Analysts and commentators have reported varying figures for its annual revenue, ranging from $10 million in 2004, $20 million in 2005, and $25 million in 2006 to possibly $150 million in 2007.
-Fortune has described their revenue model as "quasi-socialist", citing their focus on features for users regardless of profitability.
-Eric Baker of StubHub has described the site as a "potential gold mine of revenue if only it would abandon its communist manifesto."

 On August 13, 2004, Newmark announced on his blog that auction giant eBay had purchased a 25% stake in the company from a former employee.
-Some fans of Craigslist expressed concern that this development would affect the site's longtime non-commercial nature.
-As of January 2024, there have been no substantive changes to the usefulness or the non-advertising nature of the site; neither banner ads, nor charges for a few services provided to businesses.

 The company was believed to be owned principally by Newmark, Buckmaster, and eBay (the three board members). eBay owned approximately 25%, and Newmark is believed to own the largest stake.

 In April 2008, eBay announced it was suing Craigslist to "safeguard its four-year financial investment". eBay claimed that in January 2008, Craigslist executives took actions that "unfairly diluted eBay's economic interest by more than 10%".
-Craigslist filed a counter-suit in May 2008 to "remedy the substantial and ongoing harm to fair competition" that Craigslist claimed was constituted by eBay's actions as Craigslist shareholders; the company claimed that it had used its minority stake to gain access to confidential information, which it then used as part of its competing service Kijiji.
+Craigslist filed a counter-suit in May 2008 to "remedy the substantial and ongoing harm to fair competition" that Craigslist claimed was constituted by eBay's actions as Craigslist shareholders; the company claimed that eBay had used its minority stake to gain access to confidential information, which it then used as part of its competing service Kijiji.

 On June 19, 2015, eBay Inc. announced that it would divest its stake back to Craigslist for an undisclosed amount, and settle its litigation with the company.
 The move came shortly before eBay's planned spin-off of PayPal, and an effort to divest other units to focus on its core business.

-The Swedish luxury marketplace website Jameslist.com received a lawsuit filed on July 11, 2012, which among unspecified damages also asked for a complete shutdown of Jameslist.com As a consequence, the young company was forced to rename to JamesEdition.
+In 2012, Craigslist sued the Swedish luxury marketplace website Jameslist.com, filing suit on July 11, 2012, seeking unspecified damages and a complete shutdown of Jameslist.com.
+As a result of the litigation, the company renamed itself JamesEdition.